thunder/thunder-distribution/docs/developer-guide/testing.md

 ## Run tests

 Running tests for a project isn't that easy.
-Drupal installs a site, where the test runs onto before every test run.
-Because all your tests are having the `$profile` variable set the 'thunder', Drupal would install a fresh Thunder before every test run.
-So these test sites, wouldn't contain any of your configuration changes.
+Since all your tests have the `$profile` variable set to 'thunder', the test runs against a plain Thunder installation.
+So these test sites, wouldn't contain any configuration changes from your project.

 To prevent that, `ThunderTestTrait.php` can receive a database dump that is installed before the test runs.